CloudScale-Project/CloudStore/README.md

 Different IaaS, PaaS, Storages and Architectures can be tested with little one little changes to the code or configuration, but such test are not described in this document.

+**NOTE**: In source code you will find support for MongoDB.
+This feature is in alpha development stage and it's not ready for production usage.

 ## Prerequisites
 Note that CloudStore requires the following software installed system where it will be running:
 * Java JDK 6+